 - this means that manufacturers are not allowed to introduce new models of backless booster seats (booster cushions) for children shorter than 125cm, or weighing less than 22kg

 - this change to technical standards means that the range of products available on the market will be better suited for younger children

-- however the new rules do not affect existing models of booster seats and booster cushions - parents can continue to use existing models available -provided that the labelling indicates that they are suitable for their child
+- however the rules do not affect existing models of booster seats and booster cushions - parents can continue to use existing models available -if the labelling indicates that they are suitable for their child

 - the key message is to check the label of the backless booster seat (booster cushion) that you are using or looking to buy - if the label shows that it is suitable for the child that you are carrying - you will not be breaking the law